ophub/amlogic-s9xxx-openwrt/README.cn.md

     allowUpdates: true
     token: ${{ secrets.GITHUB_TOKEN }}
     body: |
-      This is OpenWrt firmware for Amlogic S9xxx STB.
+      This is OpenWrt firmware for Amlogic s9xxx tv box.
       More information ...
 ```